9. Kernel tuning — [tune] and the per-app tune sidecar

 // one reference function, a grid of [llvm_code] generator permutations,

-// and a per-ISA fallback for a box with no manifest yet.
+// and a per-ISA fallback for an app with no sidecar yet.

 [tune_perm(kstep = 1), tune_perm(kstep = 2), tune_perm(kstep = 4),